dustinwhisman/eleventy-starter/README.md

 ```

 However, if you want to override blocks, it's better to extend the layout.
 See
-the docs for [templates](http://localhost:8080/docs/templates) for more info.
+the docs for [templates](http://localhost:8888/docs/templates) for more info.

 ```njk
 {% extend "layouts/default.njk" %}
 ```

+#### Functions

+The `functions` folder contains all the serverless functions that can be used by
+the site.
+The name of the file determines the path, so for example, `hello.js`
+can be accessed by fetching `/api/hello`.
+Behind the scenes, Netlify, or Netlify
+CLI will redirect the request and respond accordingly based on the function.

 ## Project Details